Holy guacamole! It's free at Chipotle for National Avocado Day Tuesday

 Dairy Queen: For a limited time, download the Dairy Queen app and register for an account and get a free small Blizzard treat at participating locations.
 Limit one offer per person per visit.
 There also be weekly exclusives through the app.

-honeygrow + minigrow: Get a free avocado add-on topping for salads and stir-fries when you download the new honeygrow + minigrow app, use QR code or a coupon on this link.
+honeygrow + minigrow: Get a free avocado add-on topping all-day Tuesday for salads and stir-fries when you download the new honeygrow + minigrow app, use QR code or a coupon on this link.

 Olive Garden: The chain’s popular “Buy One, Take One” promotion is available through Sept.
 23. When you order select entrees, take a second one home for free.